 Some counselors are assigned to be lead or general "Bus Counselor."
-This is an important responsibility as you help campers ride safely and you are the person parents see daily.
+This is an important responsibility since you are the face of Camp Playland.
+You will ensure campers ride the bus safely and will interact with parents daily.

 Bus counselors are responsible for: